NVIDIA/NeMo/docs/source/core.rst

 - language models

 NeMo uses `Hydra <https://hydra.cc/>`_ for configuring both NeMo models and the PyTorch Lightning Trainer.
-Depending on the domain and application, many different AI libraries will have to be configured to build the application.
-Hydra makes it easy to bring all of these libraries together so that each can be configured from YAML or the Hydra CLI.

 .. note:: Every NeMo model has an example configuration file and a corresponding script that contains all configurations needed for training.

 The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel and are also fully compatible with the PyTorch ecosystem.
-This makes it easy to do Conversational AI research across multiple domains.

 Model Training
 --------------